Applicants to master’s programs1 (MA, MDiv, ThM), graduate certificate programs, and visiting student status, must meet the following requirements:

 Note: For university coursework done outside the U.S.A., students may need to submit transcripts through a foreign credit evaluation service.
 The Admissions Office must receive a "course-by-course evaluation" or a "detail report."
 There are several such services that are acceptable, including the following:

 - Solicit recommendation forms online from each of the following (Certificate and MA/ Theological Studies applicants only need to solicit one recommendation from among the following):

 - Applicant’s pastor or church leader

 - A faculty member or school administrator at an institution previously attended

-- Submit a written three-part statement with (a) your personal testimony and (b) your present spiritual life and Christian service and (c) ministry goals as described in the application.
+- Submit a written three-part statement with (a) your personal testimony, (b) your present spiritual life and Christian service, and (c) ministry goals as described in the application.

 - Applicants may be required to submit standardized test results (Graduate Record Exam or Miller Analogies Test) in the following circumstances: if applicant’s undergraduate GPA falls below the minimum requirement for their program, applicant attended an unaccredited undergraduate institution, or if the program to which they are applying requires it.
 All applicants for whom English is not their first language should submit the Test of English as a Foreign Language (TOEFL) as outlined in the following pages.
 A personal interview or other supplemental materials may also be required.

 See program description in this catalog for additional program-specific admission requirements.